Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Dataset

 \section{Dataset}

 First of all it is to note that our method is agnostic to the dataset selection as long as it contains EEG data.
 Moreover it is straightforwardly applicable if the EEG was recorded during a 3-oddball auditory experiment.
 Several EEG datasets dealing with the diagnosis of PD exist, we examined these before selecting the one on which we can evaluate and test our method.
 As we want a significantly large number of patients as well as a large amount of data, the following dataset: \url{http://predict.cs.unm.edu} \textit{(ID: d001)} \citep{Cavanagh2017} was chosen.
-For clarity and reproducibility purposes, we wanted to test our method on a publicly available dataset and made our implementation code publicly accessible through the following link: \url{https://github.com/HoussemMEG/PhD_EEG}
+For clarity and reproducibility, we tested our method on a publicly available dataset and made our implementation code accessible to the public through the link: \url{https://github.com/HoussemMEG/SDF_PD}.
+Additionally, an explanatory animation is included.